awsdocs/amazon-ecs-developer-guide/doc_source/create-standard-load-balancer.md

 ## Tag Your Load Balancer \(Optional\)<a name="elb-add-tags"></a>

 You can tag your load balancer, or continue to the next step\.
-You can tag your load balancer later on; for more information, see [Tag Your Classic Load Balancer](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/add-remove-tags.html) in the *User Guide for Classic Load Balancers*\.
+You can tag your load balancer later on\.
+For more information, see [Tag Your Classic Load Balancer](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/add-remove-tags.html) in the *User Guide for Classic Load Balancers*\.

 **To add tags to your load balancer**